Use screen to keep long-running terminal work alive

 screen -S <name> -X quit

-: Sends a command to a session to terminate it.
+: Sends a command to terminate a session.

 -X